Binjohn/ffmpeg-remuxer/README.md

 # ffmpeg-remuxer

-A simple script to remux media files into MKV or MP4 container with ffmpeg.
+Simple script to remux media files into MKV or MP4 container with ffmpeg